codedvil/codedvil/README.md

 ## Hey but, why Codedvil? 🤔

-😄 It's a kind of acronym between code/loving to code/loving to do and undo code/ (Code) and my name (EdVil as Edgar Vilchis).
+😄 It's a kind of acronym between code/loving to code/loving to do and undo code (Code) and my name (EdVil as Edgar Vilchis).
 The name came out in a cool chat during a Graphics Computing class.